Project Riese: Głuszyca

-In November 1943, GL IV Oberwüstegiersdorf was established in the village of Głuszyca Górna (German: Oberwüstegiersdorf).
-The camp was located in the building of closed textile factory and existed until the end of the war.
-Its prisoners were forced labourers and POWs.
-In April–May 1944, AL Schotterwerk was created in the same village near the railway station for prisoners of concentration camps.
-Between 1,200 and 1,300 Jews from Hungary, Poland, and Greece lived in 8–11 wooden barracks.
-Part of prisoners joined the evacuation column in February 1945.
-The others were freed in May.
+GL IV Oberwüstegiersdorf was established in the village of Głuszyca Górna (German: Oberwüstegiersdorf) in November 1943.
+Located in the building of a closed textile factory, the camp existed until the end of the war.
+The prisoners were forced labourers and POWs.
+Between April and May 1944, AL Schotterwerk was created in the same village, near the railway station, to hold prisoners from concentration camps.
+Between 1,200 and 1,300 Jews from Hungary, Poland and Greece were accommodated in eight to eleven wooden barracks.
+Some of the prisoners joined the evacuation column in February 1945.
+The rest were freed in May.

-In March 1944, GL V Tannhausen was established in the village of Jedlinka (German: Tannhausen) for forced labourers and POWs in textile factory of Websky, Hartmann & Wiesen AG.
-In April–May 1944, AL Tannhausen was created in the same location for prisoners of concentration camps.
-It was inhabited by 1,200 men of Jewish origin from Hungary, Poland, Greece, and other European countries.
-Next to the camp, Zentralrevier Tannhausen ("central infirmary") was set up in November 1944.
-It was reserved for patients with good chance of recovery.
+In March 1944, the GL V Tannhausen was established in the village of Jedlinka (German: Tannhausen) for forced labourers and POWs in the Websky, Hartmann & Wiesen AG textile factory.
+Between April and May of that year, AL Tannhausen was created in the same location for prisoners from concentration camps.
+Around 1,200 men of Jewish origin from Hungary, Poland, Greece and other European countries were held there.
+Zentralrevier Tannhausen ("central infirmary") was set up next to the camp in November 1944.
+This was reserved for patients with a good chance of recovery.
 They were housed in four brick barracks.
-Those prisoners, who were able to walk, were evacuated in February 1945.
-In the camp only the sick were left, who were liberated in May.
+In February 1945, those prisoners who were able to walk were evacuated.
+Only the sick remained in the camp and they were liberated in May.

-In August 1944, AL Kaltwasser was established in the village of Zimna Woda (German: Kaltwasser).
+In August 1944, the AL Kaltwasser was established in the village of Zimna Woda (German: Kaltwasser).
 Concentration camp prisoners of Jewish origin from Poland lived in five barracks.
 The camp was closed in December 1944 and the prisoners were transferred to AL Lärche.

-In April–June 1944, AL Märzbachtal was established in the valley of Potok Marcowy Duży (German: Grosser Märzbachtal) for prisoners of concentration camps.
-Between 700 and 800 Jews, mainly from Hungary and Poland, lived in barracks of which remnants can still be seen today.
-Evacuation of the camp took place in February 1945.
+Between April and June 1944, the AL Märzbachtal was established in the Potok Marcowy Duży valley (German: Grosser Märzbachtal) for concentration camp prisoners.
+Between 700 and 800 Jews, mainly from Hungary and Poland, lived in barracks, the remains of which can still be seen today.
+The camp was evacuated in February 1945.